galeone/bacup/README.md

     when = "5 0 * 8 *"
     remote_path = "~/backups/service1_incremental/"
     compress = false # no compression = incremental sync

+    # Compress the DB dump and copy it to the localhost "remote"
+    # where, for example, samba is mounted
+    # everyday at 01:00 UTC
+    [backup.service1_db]
+    what = "postgres.service1"
+    where = "localhost.samba"
+    when = "daily 01:00"
+    remote_path = "/path/inside/the/samba/location"
+    compress = false
 ```

 When `compression = true`, the file/folder are compressed using Gzip and the file is archived (in the desired remote location) with the format: